Bayselonarrend/OpenIntegrations/docs/en/md/Start/Start.md

 - As a standalone extension file in cfe format
 - As a OneScript extension package in ospx format

-Regardless of the chosen installation method, the files must be obtained from the [Release](https://github.com/Bayselonarrend/OpenIntegrations/releases)section, as the repository files may contain intermediate data and functions that are still in development.
+Regardless of the chosen installation method, the files must be obtained from the [Release](https://github.com/Bayselonarrend/OpenIntegrations/releases) section, as the repository files may contain intermediate data and functions that are still in development.

 For more details about each release variant, see the section [About Release Variants](/docs/Start/Pro-varianty-relisov)

 <br/>

-## Structure модулей
+## Structure of modules

 The project's common modules come in two types: